arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

   recover({ Lce.Content(block(LceRaise(this))) }) { e: Lce<E, Nothing> -> e }
 ```

-We can now use this DSL to compose our computations, and `Lce` values, in the same way as we've discussed above in this document.
+We can now use this DSL to compose our computations and `Lce` values in the same way as we've discussed above in this document.
-Furthermore, since this DSL is built on top of `Raise` we can use all the functions we've discussed above.
+Furthermore, since this DSL is built on top of `Raise`, we can use all the functions we've discussed above.

 ```kotlin
 fun example() {